4.4 Breach Notification Rule

 Business Associate Obligations

 When a Business Associate discovers a breach, it must notify the Covered Entity without unreasonable delay and no later than 60 days after discovery.
-The Covered Entity is then responsible for notifying individuals, HHS, and the media as required.
-BAAs often shorten the BA's reporting window so the CE can still meet its own 60-day deadline.
+The Covered Entity then remains responsible for notifying individuals, HHS, and the media as required.
+Because the CE's own 60-day clock can be tight, BAAs routinely shorten the BA's reporting window (often to a handful of days) so the CE can still meet every downstream deadline.

 Test Your Knowledge

 A billing company (a Business Associate) discovers that an unencrypted laptop containing 1,800 patients' claim data was stolen.
-The patients are spread across one state.
+The patients are all residents of one state.
 Which notification path is correct?

 A